ngvoice/rtpengine-redis-plugin/README.md

 IMPORTANT NOTE:
 ======================

-**This plugin works for RTPEngine 4.1.x, not for earlier versions - Work in progress**
+**This plugin works for RTPEngine 4.1.x, not for earlier versions**

 Installation Guide
 ======================